harshith-rao-sclera/sclera-dns-frontend/README.md

 # dns_frontend

 A React + Vite control plane for the **ScleraDNS** HTTP API.
-It manages hosted zones, RRsets, and the custom "Smart IP" rule engine, and validates user input against the DNS RFCs before it leaves the browser.
+It manages hosted zones, RRsets, DNSSEC signing, and the custom "Smart IP" rule engine, and validates user input against the DNS RFCs before it leaves the browser.

 ## Stack